herrevilkitten/holiday-in-ten-towns/Session_10.md

 	* According to rumors, sketchy stuff is happening at the castle.
 	* The tavern keeper is Rourke
 	* The group decided to use the knowledge of the Duergar as a ruse to get into the castle.
 	* The castle guards were dressed in black and wearing amulets made out of _shards of shardalin_.
 Midnight inquired about the amulet and was rebuffed, gently.
-The group managed to bluff themselves in and made small talk with one of the guards while the other went to
+The group managed to bluff themselves in and made small talk with one of the guards while the other went to get someone in charge.
 		* Apparently they worship "the Frozen Prince"
+	* The newcomer talked about how the speaker is sick and asked why the group is here.
+	* The group mentioned there is a threat and how they help speakers with problems.
+	*
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTUwMDM4Njc2MCwtMTM1MzI1OTg4OCwtMT
+eyJoaXN0b3J5IjpbLTEzOTg2MzUzNywtMTM1MzI1OTg4OCwtMT
 Y3NDc0NDUxLC0yMDE1NjM5NjQ2LC0xODA0ODAxODgyLDgyODE2
 OTU4MSwxNTg2NzU0MDE5LC04MjE4ODM1NTksLTM0NDI5NjQ1OS
 w2NjcxMzQ1NzEsMjQxMDM3NjQzLDQ3NzEwNTA5Miw3MzA5OTgx